 - Check your Members Only home page for the date your yearbooks are to be shipped to your school.
 If you have a discrepancy or a question, contact your yearbook rep immediately. - Determine a locked place, such as a large closet, to store the books when they are delivered.
 Yearbooks are an expensive commodity and will turn up missing if not properly managed. - When books arrive, review one by yourself, noting any mistakes or problems and the work that is well done.
 Then look at the book with your editors.
 Lastly, have a ceremonial unveiling with the entire staff.
 Explain there will be mistakes, but help them enjoy their successes in this book. - Create lists of buyers to facilitate distribution.
 This can be done in Sales Central in your Members Only area. - Advertise your distribution. - After distribution, return leftover books to the locked storage area and tell students how they can pick them up if they missed distribution day.

-See an abbreviated list of tasks to do before, during and after distribution day in the appendix.
+See an abbreviated list of tasks to do before, during and after distribution day in the appendix on pages 65-66, online at walsworthyearbooks.com/yearbooksuite and at yearbookhelp.com.

 Photo by Brayden Yim